How To Treat Recurrent Oral Ulcerations

 Mechanical trauma is the most common cause of oral mucosal ulceration.
 These ulcerations are typically caused by braces, dentures, broken teeth or too sharp teeth.
 It may also be as a result of tongue or cheek biting, eating rough foods or scratching with fingernails.
 This ulceration typically begins healing within ten days following the removal of the cause.
 In case it persists even after the removal of the problem, you are advised to seek a further diagnosis.

 The most common type of chemical damage is when the oral mucosa comes into direct contact with aspirin.
 This results in white plaques which slough off.
 Bisphosphonates may also cause chemical burns when left to dissolve in the mouth instead of taking them as instructed.
 Your ulceration may also be caused by improperly cleaned or rinsed dentures, which are then placed in the mouth.
-Ulcers associated with denture usually occur in a line along the gums.
+Ulcers associated with dentures usually occur in a line along the gums.
 This ulceration is often more painful than mechanical ulcers.

 This results when mucosal comes into direct contact with hot foods or liquids.
 Although such lesions often occur on the palate, they may also occur in the tongue, lip or oropharyngeal region.